-Contravention of this regulation may constitute an offence for the purposes of sections 45 and 45A of the Act.
+Contravention of this regulation may constitute an offence-see sections 45 and 45A of the Act.

-Division 8-Register
+Division 6-Register of dangerous goods

-60 Register of dangerous goods
+58 Register of dangerous goods

-- (1) An occupier of premises where dangerous goods are stored and handled must ensure that- - (a) a register is kept and maintained for the dangerous goods stored and handled; and - (b) the register contains a list of all dangerous goods stored and handled at the premises and, if required, a SDS for each of the dangerous goods; and - (c) the register is readily accessible to any person engaged by the occupier to work at the premises and any other person who is likely to be affected by the dangerous goods on the premises.
+- (1) An occupier of premises where dangerous goods are stored and handled must ensure that- - (a) a register is kept and maintained for the dangerous goods stored and handled; and

+- (b) the register contains a list of all dangerous goods stored and handled at the premises and, if required, an SDS for each of the dangerous goods; and - (c) the register is readily accessible to any person engaged by the occupier to work at the premises and any other person who is likely to be affected by the dangerous goods on the premises.

-Contravention of this subregulation may constitute an offence for the purposes of sections 45 and 45A of the Act.
+Contravention of this subregulation may constitute an offence-see sections 45 and 45A of the Act.

-- (2) Subregulation (1) does not apply to dangerous goods received in packages of such a size that they do not have to be marked under the ADG Code. - (3) Subregulation (1) does not apply to dangerous goods in transit. - (4) In relation to dangerous goods that are also hazardous substances, it is sufficient for the purposes of compliance with subregulation (1)(a) and (b) for an occupier, if also an employer, to comply with regulation 162(1) and (2) of the Occupational Health and Safety Regulations 2017.
+- (2) Subregulation (1) does not apply in respect of dangerous goods received in packages of such a size that they do not have to be marked under the ADG Code. - (3) Subregulation (1) does not apply in respect of dangerous goods in transit. - (4) In relation to dangerous goods that are also hazardous substances, it is sufficient for the purposes of compliance with subregulation (1)(a) and (b) for an occupier who is an employer to comply with regulation 162(1) and (2) of the Occupational Health and Safety Regulations 2017.